We’ve all been there.

 2937 W Liberty Ave

-Tom’s has a sister location in Southside on Carson Street, but the Dormont location is the original store.
+Tom’s has a sister location on Carson Street in the South Side, but the Dormont location is the original store.
 How much more local can it get?

 “Great diner great home cooking and Greek specialties, very very good hamburgers and great fries.
 If you like Gyros I believe they have the best in the Burg.
 Try the gyro omelette for breakfast world class.” -TripAdvisor review